Alexgamer470/guyamoe/README.md

 ```
 pip3 install -r requirements.txt
 ```
+At this point you may get an error that pg_config is missing.
+In that case, you're missing the `libpq-dev` package.
+[Install development version of PostgreSQL.](https://stackoverflow.com/questions/11618898/pg-config-executable-not-found)

 5. Change the value of the `SECRET_KEY` variable to a randomly generated string.
 ```